-These are the two components that make up an email address.
+These are the three components that make up an email address.

 The tool then uses a process that scrubs the domain's database for any emails that may match up with the name that you entered.

-Here are two free tools that I personally use to get the job done:
+Here are a few free email lookup tools that I personally use to get the job done…

 More Free Email Lookup Tools

-If you run out of the 50 free leads from Voila Norbert and hit your daily max on Find Any Email, here are several more free tools to help you find the emails you’re looking for:
+If you run out of the 50 free leads from Voila Norbert, here are several more free email lookup tools to help you find the contacts you're looking for: